MannyFay/ansible/README.md

 This repo has a MIT license, so feel free to do everything what you want with it - use it for your own, in your company, copy, share....

 Requirements:
-* Debian based Linux environment (Debian, Ubuntu, PopOS etc.)
+* Debian based Linux environment (Debian, Ubuntu, PopOS etc.) in Docker or on your machine
 * Docker has to be installed on your machine

 For testing a Dockerfile is included.
 If you like, you can change my user specific data to yours.
 Keep in mind, that the SSH-keys will not work for you.
 You have to set up your own.

+In `set-up-environment.yml`, `- include_tasks: tasks/google-chrome.yml` will not work if your machine is a Mac, because of the ARM architecture.
+`- include_tasks: tasks/docker.yml` will not work too, because you cannot install Docker inside of Docker ;)

 As you have set up your stuff, try it in Docker.
 With this you can fail, learn, throw the container away and create a new one.
 Here is the way for testing...